 2 1/2 cups semi-sweet chocolate chunks

-Place one stick of butter into a small saucepan over medium heat; cook for about 3 minutes - stirring constantly - or until butter has browned and taken on a slightly nutty aroma.
-Remove from heat - pour over the remaining stick of butter - whisk until smooth.
-Place bowl in refrigerator or freezer to bring butter back to room temperature.
-This takes about 30 minutes in the fridge. **You'll know the butter is room temperature when you press a finger into the top and it makes a slight indention
+Place both sticks of butter into a small saucepan over medium heat; cook and stir constantly.
+The mixture will foam, turn an amber color and will take on a slightly nutty aroma.
+The browned butter will have lots of yummy brown bits.
+Remove from heat and pour into a heat proof bowl.
+Place bowl in refrigerator for about a hour or so. **You'll know the butter is room temperature when you press a finger into the top and it makes a slight indention

 While the butter is cooling, unwrap all of the caramels. **I cut my caramels in half to make more cookies.
 Put the caramels in the freezer until needed.